-Hubby and I are love setting traditions within our little family.
+Hubby and I love setting traditions within our little family.
 We believe these little customs help enrich and sustain our family bonds.
 Long after we are gone and our children have families of their own we can only hope that these customs we create together are be passed down.
 In terms of our relationship, traditions provide something invariable and uninterrupted.
-In a relentlessly, ever-changing, fast paced world, a relationship can really benefit from a few constants.
+In a relentlessly, ever-changing, fast-paced world, a relationship can really benefit from a few constants.

 We travelled via the Interislander’s Cook Strait ferry to Picton, a three hour voyage which definitely lives up to its description as ‘one of the most beautiful ferry rides in the world’.
 If you can, choosing to travel premium lounge is definitely great value.
 Space, comfort, and complimentary food and beverages.

 Although hubby and I are far from wine connoisseurs we are quite passionate about wine and chose to book a tour that would be both informative and fun.
 The reviews on Marlborough Wine Tours were enough to for us to sign up and the experience did not disappoint.

 On arrival to picton we were greeted by our lovely escort Andy who took us on route to meet with our guide Tricia.
 The dynamic duo were extremely knowledgable and ensured the journey through New Zealands premier wine region was both pleasurable and educational.

 Marlborough is famous for its world class sauvignon blanc which put New Zealand on the international wine stage.
 So of course a few drops of the much applauded white wine is absolutely essential.